MI-AFP/tutorials/tutorials/06_io-test-doc.md

 # Basic IO, tests, and documentation

 So far, we were working with pure functions (without side effects).
-You should be able to build complex libraries, use standard containers and other data types, write clean Haskell code, and understand most of basic programs written by Haskellers.
-This time we will take a look at basics of working with user (or other) input/output, writing tests and documentation.
+You should be able to build complex libraries, use standard containers and other data types, write clean Haskell code, and understand most of the basic programs written by Haskellers.
+This time we will take a look at basics of working with a user (or other) input/output, writing tests and documentation.

 ## Basic IO

 When you need to incorporate input and output (CLI, files, sockets, etc.), you bring impureness into your program.
-Obviously, IO brings side effects (it interacts with environment and changes the global state).
-It can be a bit complicated and so we won't go deep into theory this time and instead we will just show how to use it.
+Obviously, IO brings side effects (it interacts with the environment and changes the global state).
+It can be a bit complicated and so we won't go deep into theory this time and instead, we will just show how to use it.
 Theoretical part will be covered in the future.

 ### The main and gets + puts

 If you know C/C++, Python, or other programming languages, you should be familiar with "main".
 As in other languages, `main` is defined to be the entry point of a Haskell program.
-For Stack projects, it is located in file inside `app` directory and can be defined in `package.yaml` in `executables` section (it is possible to have multiple entrypoints per program).
-The type of `main` is `IO ()` - can do something (some actions) with `IO` but actually nothing is contained `()` for further work.
+For Stack projects, it is located in a file inside `app` directory and can be defined in `package.yaml` in `executables` section (it is possible to have multiple entrypoints per program).
+The type of `main` is `IO ()` - can do something (some actions) with `IO` but actually, nothing is contained `()` for further work.
 You might wonder why it is not `IO Int` (with return code).
 It is because giving a return code is also IO action and you can do it from main with functions from `System.Exit`.

 Now, let's take a look at basic IO examples: